brandenburg/np-schedulability-analysis/README.md

 4. **Successor job ID** - the job ID of the target of the edge

 An example precedent constraints file is provided in the `examples/` folder (e.g., [examples/fig1a.prec.csv](examples/fig1a.prec.csv)).

+### Abort Actions

+A file containing abort actions lists for (some of) the jobs comprising a workload a *trigger interval* and a *cleanup cost interval*, with the semantics that if a job is still executing during its trigger interval, the runtime system will trigger a cleanup routine that aborts and discards the job.
+Each row specifies the abort time and cost for one job.
+The following six columns are required.

+1. **Task ID** - the task ID of the job that has an abort action
+2. **Job ID** - the job ID of the job that has an abort action
+3. **Earliest Trigger Time** - the earliest time the abort action can trigger (= the job’s absolute deadline, usually)
+4. **Latest Trigger Time** - the latest time the abort action will trigger if the job is still running (= usually the job’s absolute deadline + any imprecision of the runtime environment in aborting jobs)
+5. **Least Cleanup Cost** - the minimum time required by the runtime system to abort the job
+6. **Maximum Cleanup Cost** - the maximum time required by the runtime system to abort the job

+An example abort actions file is provided in the `examples/` folder (e.g., [examples/abort.actions.csv](examples/abort.actions.csv)).

 ## Analyzing a Job Set